kfiala/AviSys-Clements/README.md

    2. **changes.csv**: Tabulate splits and lumps in **changes.html**.
    This is a time-consuming step and I may not do it in the future, since the Clements summary is fairly good.

+1. Run the entire update to test it.